ruslanmv/Openshift-with-WatsonX-and-PostgreSQL/README.md

 To run this demo, you'll need to:

+1. Create a Openshift instance with Elyra
+2. Create a server Postgre [here](./pgvector/README.md)
-1. Create a Watson Machine Learning (WML) Service instance
+3. Create a Watson Machine Learning (WML) Service instance
-2. Install the required dependencies, including LangChain, WatsonX, and PgVector
+4. Install the required dependencies, including LangChain, WatsonX, and PgVector
-3. Set up a PostgreSQL database with PgVector enabled
+5. Set up a PostgreSQL database with PgVector enabled
-4. Load the demo data into the database
+6. Load the demo data into the database

+for more details

 **Running the Demo**